CUH Logo

 What is an ultrasound scan?

-An ultrasound scan uses high frequency sound waves (above the audible range) to acquire images of structures within the body.
+An ultrasound scan uses high frequency sound waves to create an image of the inside of your body.

 The scan may identify the cause of your symptoms or help to rule out conditions that could cause your symptoms.

-Ultrasound scans are performed by sonographers and radiologists (practitioners).
-Both female and male practitioners undertake these scans and act as chaperones.
+Sonographers and Radiologists (practitioners) perform ultrasound scans.
+Both female and male practitioners undertake these scans and also act as chaperones.

 We ask that you do not eat anything for six hours before your scan and drink clear fluids only (water or squash).
 This helps to improve the quality of our images, particularly of the gall bladder.
 If you are diabetic, and fasting for six hours will cause problems, please contact the department in advance of your scan so we can book an appointment at a suitable time.

 The light will be dimmed in the room so the practitioner can see the screen better.
 You will be asked to lie down on the couch and move your clothes to expose your abdomen.
 Gel, which may feel cold, is then applied to your skin.
 The transducer is moved on the surface of the skin over the area of interest.
 You may be asked to turn on the couch or hold your breath to improve image quality.
-The scan usually takes around 10 to 15 minutes.
-During this time, the practitioner will take routine pictures and measurements.
+The scan usually takes around 10-20 minutes but can sometimes take longer.
+During this time, the practitioner will take routine pictures and measurements to enable them to get a good image of the region of examination.

 You may be asked some questions relating to your symptoms, and previous medical history.
-At the end of the scan, you will be given paper towels to wipe the gel off before you dress.
+At the end of the scan, you will be given paper towels to wipe the gel off before you get dressed.

 After your scan, you can return to your normal daily activities.

-The practitioner may be able to provide information about the findings; however, results will be sent back to the clinician who referred you for the scan in approximately seven to ten days.
+The practitioner may be able to provide information about the findings; however the results will be sent back to the clinician who referred you for the scan within approximately seven to ten days.

 Ultrasound is the recommended first line method for investigating common pathologies of the upper abdomen.